eyalItzhak/microsevice_base_project/README.md

 #### should be implemented

 1. Creating dynamic yaml files - research on Helm and Python Scripts with Jinja2 to implement.
 2. Setting up a Kafka server and integrating it into the system.
 3. Setting up a Mongo server for service and communication with it.
 4. Make sure that all the variables that are relevant to all the projects sit in one dedicated folder and from there they are called anywhere relevant.
+5. create a "common" project on npm site
 ## Stage 2 - The phase of setting up the services

  **Will be filled after the implementation of step 1.